openhab/org.openhab.binding.zwave/doc/wintop/multisensor_0_0.md

 ### Parameter 2: Mode Timeout

 The time used in mode 2 to turn the sensor off .
-The time used in mode 2 to turn the sensor off .

-This Time will start running as soon as detection is seen.
+<p&gtThe time used in mode 2 to turn the sensor off . </p&gt <p&gtThis Time will start running as soon as detection is seen.</p&gt
 Values in the range 0 to 3600 may be set.

 The manufacturer defined default value is ```900```.